hugobesselse/strava-pipeline/README.md

 ## Project overview
-I created this pipeline to extract data from Strava via API and transform the data.
+Welcome!
+I am Hugo and you are looking at my Strava project.
+This project extracts data from Strava via API and transforms the data.
 The pipeline runs local but is build with Azure in mind; raw and processed data are stored in Azure Data Lake Storage.
 For visualisations I use PowerBI.

 ## Architecture
 - Extract.py retrieves data from Strava by looping a GET API call.
 The "last_extract" section updates to create an incremental data extraction.
 The result is stored without transformations as .json in Azure as the bronze layer.